EthanVB123/bxdblog/README.md

 If more blog posts are added, simply restart the server to redo the web scraping and embedding.
 Currently, server takes a while (~20 seconds) to restart, even if no new blog posts are added, working on that!

 Note - comingsoon.jpg is not being used, but is retained in case we need it again in the future.

+The NLP model used is all-MPNet-base-v2, which is licensed under the Apache License 2.0.
+See the file apache_license.txt for details.